Our Corporate Bios

 CEO & Executive Director

-Since 2006, Mr. Verna has been the CEO and Executive Director of Navigator Associates, a firm specializing in providing strategic development, M&A, investigations, controls and monitoring services to Fortune 1000 corporations as well as a Partner with Global Audit LLC, a special purpose forensic auditing firm concentrating on international issues.
+Since 2006, John has been the CEO and Executive Director of Navigator Associates, a firm specializing in providing strategic development, M&A, investigations, controls and monitoring services to Fortune 1000 corporations as well as a Partner with Global Audit LLC, a special purpose forensic auditing firm concentrating on international issues.

-Mr. Verna has worked with many clients to manage both domestic and international investigative crises, evaluate breakdowns in internal controls as well as resolving related business disputes.
-He has worked in partnership with Accume Partners, an internal auditing services firm, as well as several other professional services firms to prototype development of investigative and controls monitoring practices.
+John has worked with many clients to manage both domestic and international investigative crises, evaluate breakdowns in internal controls as well as resolving related business disputes.
+He has worked in partnership with Accume Partners, an internal auditing services firm, as well as several other professional services firms to prototype development of investigative, controls and monitoring practices.

-From 2001 until 2005, Mr. Verna was a senior executive with Global Intelligence, an investigative and controls monitoring firm, which was acquired by Incepta/Citigate PLC in 2002.
+From 2001 until 2005, John was a senior executive with Global Intelligence, an investigative and controls monitoring firm, which was acquired by Incepta/Citigate PLC in 2002.
 As Executive Managing Director of Citigate Global Intelligence and Chairman of the governing Executive Group, he led the Firm’s Investigative & Intelligence Practices.
-In his most significant publically disclosed engagement, Mr. Verna’s Business Controls Consulting Practice was teamed with Giuliani Partners as the Independent Monitor of controls over the manufacturing of Purdue Pharma’s highly controversial narcotic, OxyContin.
+In his most significant publicly disclosed engagement, John’s Business Controls Consulting Practice was teamed with Giuliani Partners as the Independent Monitor of controls over the manufacturing of Purdue Pharma’s highly controversial narcotic, OxyContin.

-At Kroll Associates from 1992 through 2001, Mr. Verna was a Senior Managing Director where he held a number of executive positions.
+At Kroll Associates from 1992 through 2001, John was a Senior Managing Director where he held a number of executive positions.
 He was a leader in the Firm’s Forensic Financial Investigations Group as well as the Corporate Investigations Practice.
 He founded and led the Total Business Controls Consulting Practice, an extension and enhancement of the Firm’s renowned global investigative business.
-From 1996 until 1998, Mr. Verna was Kroll’s Chief Strategic Development Officer, creating the Firm’s long term growth plan which took it to almost $1b in revenues by 2007 as well as positioning and executing a number of acquisitions.
+From 1996 until 1998, John was Kroll’s Chief Strategic Development Officer, creating the Firm’s long term growth plan which took it to almost $1b in revenues by 2007 as well as positioning and executing a number of acquisitions.

-Prior to his Firm sponsored graduate school work, Mr. Verna had been a Manager with PriceWaterhouseCoopers in both the Computer and Financial Auditing Groups as well as working in the Firm’s Business Investigations (& Bankruptcy) Practice.
+Prior to his Firm sponsored graduate school work, John had been a Manager with PriceWaterhouseCoopers in both the Computer and Financial Auditing Groups as well as working in the Firm’s Business Investigations (& Bankruptcy) Practice.

-In 2013, Mr. Verna, along with several colleagues, founded the Center for Strategic Business Integrity, a research and certification organization dedicated to developing independent, effective corporate directorship oversight skills.
+In 2013, John, along with several colleagues, founded the Center for Strategic Business Integrity, a research and certification organization dedicated to developing independent, effective corporate directorship oversight skills.

-Mr. Verna holds an M.B.A. in Business Strategy and Entrepreneurship from Cornell University and a B.Sc. in Management from Rider University.
+John holds an M.B.A. in Business Strategy and Entrepreneurship from Cornell University and a B.Sc. in Management from Rider University.
 He is a Certified Internal Controls Auditor, a Certified Fraud Examiner, a Certified Board Advisor and a Certified Public Accountant, licensed in the State of Pennsylvania.
 John is a Certified member of the International Association of Independent Corporate Monitors.